Marcussena/DisasterResponseUdacity/README.md

 3. ML pipeline preparetion.ipynb: Jupyter notebook containing the analysis performed to create train_classifier.py.
 It uses the database created by process_data.py to train and optimize a ML model using pipeline and Grid Search.
 In the end, the model is exported as a pickle file.
 4. train_classifier.py: This code was created from ML pipeline preparetion.ipynb to perform the analysis, training and tuning for any database specified by the user for categorizing messages regarding 36 categories of information.
 5. run.py: Flask app to implement the ML model created as a web app and display some visualizations about the training datasets.
 The web app receives a message from the user as input and classify the message regarding 36 possible categories.
+6. Templates folder: Contains two HTML files (go.html and master.html) needed to run the front-end of the app.

 ### Web app visualizations
 ![message_distribution](https://user-images.githubusercontent.com/55843199/117337259-8aea1200-ae73-11eb-9c32-07fe5b81c12e.png)